|Nutrition Facts (per serving)|

 To Bake the Laffa

-- While the dough is on it's second round of rising, preheat the oven to 500 F. Once the oven is preheated, place two rimmed baking sheets upside down in the oven, and allow to heat for 10 minutes.
+While the dough is on its second round of rising, preheat the oven to 500 F. Once the oven is preheated, place 2 rimmed baking sheets upside down in the oven, and allow to heat for 10 minutes.
 (If you are using a pizza stone, preheat to 525 F, and place the stone(s) in the oven when you turn it on.)

-- Enjoy warm, or wrap in foil and store in a plastic bag for 1 to 2 days at room temperature.
+Enjoy warm, or wrap in foil and store in a plastic bag for one to two days at room temperature.
 Reheat the foil-wrapped laffa before serving.